 2. Social media shoutout

 Apart from recognizing an employee on the company's internal platform, the company handle can share a social media post for the person.
-This allows the accomplishment to be viewed by the employee's personal circle, including friends and family.
+This allows the accomplishment to be viewed by the employee's circle, including friends and family.

 Starbucks refers to employees as "Partners."
 As mentioned in their social media guidelines, "We're called partners because this isn't simply a job, it is our passion."
 This gives employees a sense of belonging and accountability.
 Here's an example from the Starbucks India Twitter handle.